pksX01/LeetCode-Solutions/README.md

-# Leet-Code-Solutions
+# LeetCode-Solutions
-This repository contains Python solutions to Leet Code Problems.
+This repository contains Python solutions to LeetCode Problems.